Tried-and-True Leveling Tips From Pro Carpenters

 Easy appliance leveling

 Here’s a two-part tip for leveling appliances.
 First, use a magnetic level to free up both hands.
 Most torpedo levels have a built-in magnet and work great for appliance leveling.
 The second part of the tip is to lift the front of the appliance with a pry bar to take pressure off the leveling feet.
 It’s much easier to turn the feet when they’re off the ground.
+This simple tool is the BEST at leveling appliances.

 Extend your level